project-chip/connectedhomeip/docs/guides/matter_idl_tooling.md

 More details on the format in [matter_idl/README.md](../../scripts/py_matter_idl/matter_idl/README.md).

-## Parsing CSA XML Data defintions
+## Parsing CSA XML Data definitions

 The SDK contains a copy of CSA XML data definitions in `data_model/clusters`.